sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-07-15-ShewchukPredicates.md

-We will try to  discuss some of the nuances from Shewchuk's paper [^1].
+We will discuss some of the nuances from Shewchuk's paper [^1].